It’s birth trauma awareness week. But honestly, I feel like this issue needs the spotlight every week.

 Little Yarrow for naturopathic support.
 Kate has a beautiful podcast series which explains a range of different pregnancy and postpartum mood disorders and naturopathic advise to support them.
 I was lucky enough to be featured on one of her episodes.

 Lily Nichols for postpartum meal ideas.
+Her blog post Real Food Postpartum Recovery Meals.

 The Postpartum Depletion Cure a book by Dr Oscar Serralach, to learn more on the role of nutrition in postpartum mood disruption.